anjurad/blog/content/page/about.md

 comments: false
 ---

 My name is **Gerhard Groenewald**.

-I am a management consultant specialising in data science working on the telecommunications industry in the UK.
+I am a management consultant in the UK telecommunications industry, specialising in data science.